M-i-c-h-a-e-l-W/Multiplayer-Snake/README.md

 # Website-Mulitplayer-Snake

+Hey,
+this is my Mulitplayer-Snake-Game.
+Its possible to play a normal Snake Game with Websockets in your lokal network with other friends.
+If you have any questions please contact me.

+The following Text is for the collaborators to see which Features should be add next and were added:

 **Ziele:** <br>
 - Es soll ein Multiplayer Snake Spiel mit Kommentarfunktion und Score Anzeige implementiert werden.
 - Außerdem soll es eine Anmeldefunktion geben, bei welcher zwischen dem Admin und normalen Usern, welche sich registrieren können, differenziert werden soll.